Memorial University of Newfoundland

-Memorial University is committed to employment equity and encourages applications from qualified women and men, visible minorities, aboriginial people and persons with disabilities.
-All qualified candidates are encouraged to apply.
-However, Canadian and permanent residents will be given priority.
+Memorial University is committed to employment equity and encourages applications from qualified women and men, visible minorities, aboriginal people and persons with disabilities.
+All qualified candidates are encouraged to apply, however, Canadians and permanent residents will be given priority.

 MA POSITION - Deadline February 15, 2015